-To know whether you have very low, just enough or too much progesterone in the body, laboratory tests may be needed.
+To know whether you have very low, just enough or too high levels in the body, laboratory tests may be needed.
 However, you don’t have to go straight to the laboratory for it.
 You can try to feel how your body is working.
-Some signs and symptoms can also give you information about your progesterone levels.
+Some signs and symptoms can also give you information about your levels.

-According to Dr. John R. Lee, the optimum amount if progesterone is 20 mg to 25 mg.
-If you go so much lower than 20 mg, you may experience bloating and water retention, depression, and breast tenderness.
+According to Dr. John R. Lee, the optimum amount is 20 mg to 25 mg.
+If you go so much lower than 20 mg, you may experience bloating and water retention, depression and breast tenderness.
 You may also experience headache and dizziness, low sex drive, hot flashes and night sweats.
-If you have most of these low progesterone symptoms altogether, you may want to have your progesterone levels checked.
+If you have most of these low level symptoms altogether, you may want to have your levels checked.

-The signs and symptoms that you feel are only warning signs and you can’t use them as a final basis for diagnosis.
+The signs and symptoms that you feel are warning signs and you can’t use them as a final basis for diagnosis.
 In this case, some tests can help.
-There are three major tests that can give you results for progesterone.
+There are three major tests that can give you results.

-Blood Test – progesterone levels can be detected from blood serum tests.
-However, they do not usually provide very accurate results.
-Although in situations where blood test is the only option, it can somehow be useful.
+Blood Test – Blood serum tests can show your levels.
+However, they do not usually give very exact results.
+Even in situations where blood test is the only choice, it can somehow be useful.

-Saliva Test – This test can also yield results for progesterone levels in the body.
+Saliva Test – This test can also yield results for levels in the body.
 This method is easier to do.
-Hormones that can be absorbed through a transdermal route can be effectively tested through saliva.
+Hormones that can be absorbed through a transdermal route can effectively be tested through saliva.
 This includes hormones like testosterone, progesterone and estrogen.

-When your body is not able to produce optimal amounts of progesterone, you can increase its level with supplementation.
+When your body is unable to produce optimal amounts, you can increase its level with supplementation.

 Availability of Progesterone